Lower Cost ETFs Can Boost Your Bottom Line Returns

 How do ETFs improve returns over mutual funds?

-Investors who switch to ETFs avoid those costs, keep their investment exposure, and enjoy the higher returns of lower fees.
+As a result, investors who switch to ETFs avoid those costs, keep their investment exposure, and enjoy the higher returns of lower fees.
 ETF investors also benefit from more investment options, liquidity, and tax efficiency.

 Can you lose all your money in an ETF?